bomonike/bomonike.github.io/aws-onboarding.md

    <img alt="aws-svcs-1of2-1840x3168.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1769243224/aws-svcs-1of2-1840x3168_obgjyb.png" /><br />
    <img alt="aws-svcs-2of2.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1769243329/aws-svcs-2of2_gegmxf.png" />

+1. PROTIP: Add the URL to Bookmarks tab named:

+   <tt>Svcs us-east-1</tt>

-1. DOTHIS: The <a target="_blank" href="https://chrome.google.com/webstore/detail/aws-services/jdkmpaoglhnpimfciphnednpkfbnphkp">Chrome browser extension "AWS Services"</a> provides a list of services by name and category so you can click it to get to Console and documentation for each service.
+1. PROTIP: DOTHIS: The <a target="_blank" href="https://chrome.google.com/webstore/detail/aws-services/jdkmpaoglhnpimfciphnednpkfbnphkp">Chrome browser extension "AWS Services"</a> provides a list of services by name and category so you can click it to get to Console and documentation for each service.

-1. DOTHIS: Read the User Guide for each service at:
+1. PROTIP: DOTHIS: Read the User Guide for each service at:

    <a target="_blank" href="https://aws.amazon.com/documentation/">
    https://aws.amazon.com/documentation</a>